Ashley Madison's infidelity business a saucy pitch for Hollywood

 "There's a number of women in this position too, it's not all about men, it's a turning point in marriage," she said.

-"Justified" scriptwriter Jennifer Kennedy will write the series.
+"Justified" scriptwriter Jennifer Kennedy will co-write the series with Ian MacDonald.
 Hazlett declined to say which networks the show is being pitched to and whether any deals are close to being made.

 After a hacker group breached the Ashley Madison website and published details of the site's clients last week - some of which included email addresses of U.S. government officials - the attack has sparked extortion attempts and at least two possible suicides, according to Toronto police.

-Note: (This version of the story was corrected to show Hazlett is senior vice president of development division not company in paragraph 2, in paragraph 4 removes "divorced" from character description and in paragraph 6 changes Kennedy to co-writer from writer and adds Macdonald.)